Rifaat al-Assad: Exile in Europe

 After Hafez's death in June 2000, Rifaat again unsuccessfully made a bid for power, with his spokesman asserting that he was "ready to take up his responsibilities at any moment" and was the legitimate heir to the presidency.
 However, the leading forces in the ruling Ba'ath party, security forces, and military remained loyal to Bashar, and Rifaat was blocked from attending Hafez's funeral.
 Vice-President Abdul Halim Khaddam, the interim leader until Bashar's formal succession, ordered Rifaat's arrest if he attempted to return to Syria or Lebanon.
 By the time of the outbreak of the Syrian civil war in 2011, Rifaat and Sumer had already spent years in exile and were considered to have little influence on Syrian politics, beyond being an occasionally disruptive force.
 In November 2011, nine months into an uprising against Bashar's regime, Rifaat launched a new Paris-based opposition group, the Syrian National Democratic Council; Rifaat claimed that the group had popular support in Syria, including among some army defectors, but these assertions were not considered credible.

 After the Iraq War, there were press reports that he had started talks with US government representatives on helping to form a coalition with other anti-Assad groups to provide an alternative Syrian leadership, on the model of the Iraqi National Congress.
 Rifaat has held a meeting with the former Iraqi Prime Minister Ayad Allawi.
-Yossef Bodansky, the director of the US Congressional Task Force on Terrorism and Unconventional Warfare, has stated that Rifaat enjoys support from both the United States and Saudi Arabia; he has been featured in the Saudi press as visiting the royal family in 2007.
-The Bashar government remains wary of his intentions and carefully monitors his activities.
+Yossef Bodansky, the director of the US Congressional Task Force on Terrorism and Unconventional Warfare, has stated that Rifaat enjoyed support from both the United States and Saudi Arabia; he has been featured in the Saudi press as visiting the royal family in 2007.
+The Bashar government remained wary of his intentions and carefully monitored his activities.

 Rifaat was mentioned by the influential American think tank Stratfor as a possible suspect for the 2005 bombing that killed Lebanese ex-prime minister Rafiq Hariri and the string of attacks that struck Beirut after the subsequent Syrian withdrawal.
 The goal would have been to destabilize the Syrian government.
 However, there has been no mention of Rifaat in the United Nations Mehlis reports on the crime.